leduchan/test/README.md

 install all packages for OS, download and install the toolchain, configure the SDK, install SDK, etc.

 ## Implementation:
 The tasks are executed and contained in the director techexercise.
+The folder organization is following:
     gap_sdk/
         techexercise/
             task1/
             task2/
             task3/
             task4/
             task5/